KoduGameLab/KoduGameLab.github.io/privacy/index.md

 Pros:
 * No email account is needed.
 * Absolutely no PII is gathered or saved anywhere.
 * If a user forgets their PIN, they can just create a new one.
-Levels can be transferred to the new “account” by loading and resaving them.
+Levels can be transferred to the new “account” by loading and re-saving them.

 Cons:
 * The hash is potentially not unique.
 There is a chance that two users will choose the same creator name and PIN.
 If this happens the only harm is that they will see each other's levels when filtering on "My Worlds."